All profits from this album will go to the Alan Surtees Trust which gives grants to young and emerging musicians and new musical projects.

 Not only that, they have also given opportunities to more established artists to create new works for the festival, whether they be new collaborations between artists, new dance shows, or new repertoires of songs.
 Shrewsbury Folk Festival continues to support and contribute to the ongoing evolution of our music.
 If we want this music to thrive, this is exactly what organisers of festivals need to be doing and it’s what makes this festival particularly special.

-This is why I have been moved to create this album – all profits from which will raise funds for a new trust which will give out grants and support to young and emerging musicians and new projects.
+All profits from this album (and Resound 2017) will raise funds for the trust which gives grants and support to young and emerging musicians and new projects – our first grants were awarded in Spring 2018.
 As someone who has benefitted from the generosity of Shrewsbury Folk Festival, I want to take the baton and keep some of this support and momentum going.
 It seems like a very fitting way to serve Alan’s memory.

-The tracks on this album are all from artists who have had strong links with the festival and some are songs which we know were favourites of Alan’s.
+The tracks on this album are all from artists who have links with the festival.
 I hope this album will capture some of the spirit of the festival and the passion that Alan had for this music.